krutiksoni/EI_Assignment/README.md

-# Simple Ecommerce Cart System
+# Simple E-commerce Cart System

 This is a simple Java project that simulates a basic ecommerce shopping cart system.
 It allows users to add products to the cart, update quantities, remove items, and calculate the total bill with a discount strategy.